Table of Contents

 |Adjusted gross income that is blocked income||×||Total estimated U.S. tax||=||Estimated tax on blocked income|

 IRS e-file (electronic filing) is the fastest, easiest, and most convenient way to file your income tax return electronically.

 IRS e-file offers accurate, safe, and fast alternatives to filing on paper.
 IRS computers quickly and automatically check for errors or other missing information.
-Even returns with a foreign address can be e-filed!

 Use your personal computer.